Intel Super Bowl Drone Halftime Show

 Full Performance

-The show was the most ambitious project the Intel drone team had ever attempted, but we still needed to stamp Intel's name on it.
-We let the drones speak for themselves with two commercials that ran immediately after the performance.
+The most ambitious project the Intel drone team had ever attempted.
+We sealed the moment with two commercials that aired immediately after the performance, letting the drones carry Intel’s story.

 Created at Intel's Agency Inside with: